IntersectMBO/ouroboros-network/ouroboros-consensus/docs/Onboarding.md

 _consensus_ regarding the selection of a single best chain and that that chain grows over time.

-The Consensus Layer defines with the core Consensus components and logic, notably the Ouroboros protocol.
+The Consensus Layer defines the core Consensus components and logic, notably the Ouroboros protocol.

 ## The Neighbors of Consensus